Northern Territory FAQs & info

 Vehicles can be booked in advance or on arrival, and pick-up from airports, train stations and accommodation can be arranged.
 Find out more about vehicle hire in the NT.

 When’s the best time to visit the NT?

 Darwin and the Top End don’t have summer, autumn, winter and spring like other places in Australia.
-The climate is tropical, and the seasons are called the 'Dry’ and the 'Wet’.
+The climate is tropical, and the seasons are called the Dry and the Wet.
 From May to October is the dry season which is warm and pleasant with sunny days and cooler nights.
-From November to April is the wet season which is known for magnificent thunder storms and warmer weather.
+From November to April is the wet season, known for its magnificent thunderstorms and warmer weather.

 The wet season is from November to April.
-It’s characterised by higher humidity and monsoonal rains and storms.
-Travel during the wet to witness spectacular sunsets and dazzling electrical thunderstorms.
+It typically has higher humidity and monsoonal rains and storms.
+Travel during the Wet to witness spectacular sunsets and dazzling electrical thunderstorms.
 Due to the abundant rain, the landscape really comes alive at this time of year, turning lush and green.
 It’s the perfect time to witness the Top End’s thundering waterfalls at their majestic best.

-Alice Springs and the Red Centre has Australia’s four typical seasons: summer, autumn, winter and spring.
+Alice Springs and the Red Centre has 4 typical seasons: summer, autumn, winter and spring.
 The Red Centre is prone to extremes, with hot summer days (from December to February) and cold winter nights (June to August).
-Temperatures can drop below 0˚C (32˚F) overnight in winter and it can get very cold in the desert.
-Winter is still a popular time to visit as the days are crisp, cool and not too hot.
+Temperatures can drop below freezing overnight in winter and it can get very cold in the desert.
+Winter is the most popular time to visit as the days are crisp, cool and not too hot.

 Spring (September to November) and autumn (March to May) in the Red Centre bring warm days and cool evenings.
 Read more about the NT’s weather and seasons.